micronative/event-schema/README.md

 - two microservices: [UserService](./samples/UserService) and [TaskService](./samples/TaskService)

 In this sample, UserService is a producer and TaskService is a consumer.
-When a User created or updated on UserService, it will use Micronative\EventSchema\Producer to validate the event then publish it to MessageBroker.
+When a User created or updated on UserService, it will use Micronative\EventSchema\Validator to validate the event then publish it to MessageBroker.
 TaskService is listening to these events and use Micronative\EventSchema\Consumer to process the incoming events.

 ### Producer configs: